sonusindhu/scp-portal-app/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run this command to install the dependencies:
+### `npm install`

+Runs the app in the development mode.
 ### `npm start`

-Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\